-The house today marked 727-9 Burgundy Street, relatively unchanged since the early 1800s, has a history that reflects the tricky navigation of enslavement and freedom by a family called the Beaurepaires.
-Louis Beaurepaire, a free man of color, bought the home on Monday, August 25, 1828, from another free man of color, Brazile Raphael Crocker.
+The house today marked 727-729 Burgundy Street, relatively unchanged since the early 1800s, has a history that reflects the tricky navigation of enslavement and freedom by a family called the Beaurepaires.
+On August 25, 1828, Louis Beaurepaire, a free man of color, bought the residence from Brazile Raphael Crocker, also a free man of color.
 Beaurepaire had a relationship with an enslaved woman named Agathe Leveille, owned by Felix Grima, who lived around the corner at the famed Grima house located at 820 St. Louis Street.

-Felix Grima was a very wealthy notary, lawyer, and judge.
-He owned dozens of enslaved people throughout his life, many of whom were inherited from his family.
-The lives of the Grimas and their slaves were intertwined for generations.
+The lives of the Grimas and the enslaved people they owned were intertwined for generations.
 For example, Agathe’s mother, Sophie, had been in the possession of Felix’s mother, possibly since Sophie’s birth around 1790.
 By 1852, Sophie remained with the Grima family, in the same household, but had been emancipated, and was living there as a free woman of color.

 Agathe and Louis had four children, Charlotte, Louise, Henry, and Eugene.
 All four were baptized at St. Louis Cathedral and listed with their mother’s and father’s names.
 The sons were skilled tradesmen; Henry was a tailor and Eugene was a carpenter.
-While slaveowners often wanted their slaves to be skilled, they avoided giving formal instruction and apprenticeships to their slaves, for fear that an enslaved person would become aware of their propensity for independent financial survival and try to escape.
+While slaveowners often wanted enslaved people to be skilled, they avoided giving formal instruction and apprenticeships to enslaved people, for fear that an enslaved person would become aware of their propensity for independent financial survival and attempt escape.

 Between 1846 and 1851, the Grimas emancipated all four Beaurepaire children.
 Henry and Eugene, valued at $1600 together, or nearly $50,000 today were willed to Felix by his mother in January of 1851.
 By April he emancipated them.
 In order to free Henry and Eugene, Felix had to submit a petition to the judge and the municipality at large.
 He had to specify that they had skills that would allow them to live independently and contribute financially, as well as testify that they had not committed any crimes: